Speakers' Corner, Singapore: Factors leading to establishment

-Regulations governing usage
+Regulations

-Previous regulations
+Past

 Speakers' Corner was established by the issuance of the Public Entertainments (Speakers' Corner) (Exemption) Order 2000, which exempted people wishing to speak in Hong Lim Park from the need to apply for a licence under the Public Entertainments Act.
 Speakers had to be Singapore citizens, as the Government was concerned that the venue should not be used by foreigners "to pursue their own agenda whether in respect of their own domestic issues, or those of other countries, including Singapore's".
 They also had to register their intention to speak with a police officer at the Kreta Ayer NPP any time within 30 days before the public speaking, although there was no need to inform the police of the topic of the proposed speech.
-However, speakers were not permitted to deal with any matter which related either directly or indirectly to any religious belief or to religion generally, or which might cause feelings of enmity, hatred, ill-will or hostility between different racial or religious groups in Singapore.
+They were not permitted to deal with any matter which related either directly or indirectly to any religious belief or to religion generally, or which might cause feelings of enmity, hatred, ill-will or hostility between different racial or religious groups in Singapore.

-On 15 February 2002, while at Speakers' Corner, Singapore Democratic Party chief Chee Soon Juan attacked the Government's decision to suspend four Muslim girls for wearing the tudung (Islamic headscarf) to public schools.
-Contrary to police advice, he chose not to apply for a public entertainment licence, arguing he did not need one.
-Chee's speech sparked heated exchanges involving the Sikh practice of wearing turbans.
-In July, Chee was convicted and fined S$3,000 for speaking without the required licence.
-In his judgment, District Judge Kow Keng Siong emphasized the twin considerations of public order and national security in multi-racial and multi-religious Singapore, finding that Chee's speech had bred social unrest.
-Under the Constitution of Singapore, a person who has been fined at least $2,000 cannot stand for election to Parliament for five years.
-As a result of the incident, Chee was barred from contesting the 2006 general elections.